ginnox1/CanalNetworkDocs_online/Updates/Update_Jan25/Update_Jan25.md

 2. New Inclined Drop structure integrated.
 Current version is only for Type I (simple energy dissipater only).

 1. New TypeII vertical drop integrated based on guiding template from EEC.
 The option to use this drop is selected from the project preferences window.
+Note: This drop is not yet integrated for Turn Out with drop structure features.

 1. Improved and reorganized menu commands for managing project preferences and design criteria.